SEO

 Can a competitor puzzle Google?

-There are some servers which still deem a webpage as HTTPS even though you might not have obtained a security certificate.
+There are some servers that still deem a webpage as HTTPS even though you might not have obtained a security certificate.
 This will be seen as a copied webpage by the Google authorities.
-A competitor will just need to link to your website with https to bring Google indexing a copied web page.
+A competitor will just need to link to your website with HTTPS to bring Google indexing a copied web page.

-On the other hand, there are few servers which will not serve non-SSL webpage ever through HTTPS if there are no redirects to tackle such a request.
-Henceforth if your non-SSL site doesn’t get redirects to handle requests for HTTP version, a competitor will find it easily possible to design links for the version that isn’t existing, the HTTPS one.
+On the other hand, there are few servers that will not serve non-SSL web pages ever through HTTPS if there are no redirects to tackle such a request.
+Henceforth if your non-SSL site doesn’t get redirects to handle requests for the HTTP version, a competitor will find it easily possible to design links for the version that doesn’t exist, the HTTPS one.
 Google might consider that as a different page.

 Safeguard yourself from issues regarding duplicate content